Pufferfish Privacy: An Information-Theoretic Study: Auditing for Privacy

+{Privacy auditing aims to detect violations in privacy guarantees, reject incorrect algorithms, and provide counterexamples.
+This concept has been gaining recent attention for the special case of DP auditing.
+In \cite{jagielski2020auditing}, an heuristic approach based on poisoning attacks was proposed for auditing privacy violations of DP based stochastic gradient descent.
+The idea of formulating DP auditing as a hypothesis test was originally explored in \cite{ding2018detecting} for univariate queries.
+An extension to the multivariate query setting was proposed in \cite{domingo2022auditing} by relaxing DP to a privacy notion based on kernel R\'enyi divergence, and using an empirical version of the latter as a test statistic.
+However, all these approaches are tailored for classical DP and are not applicable beyond that setting, e.g., to PP auditing.

-Auditing for DP aims to detect violations in privacy guarantees, reject incorrect algorithms, and provide counterexamples \cite{ding2018detecting,jagielski2020auditing,domingo2022auditing}.
-We propose an hypothesis testing pipeline to audit for $\epsilon$-DP via its relation to $\epsilon$-MI PP. Namely, since $\epsilon$-MI DP is a relaxation of $\epsilon$-DP, any mechanism that violates the former must also violate the latter.
-This enables testing between the null hypothesis $\cH_0$, that $\epsilon$-MI DP holds, and the alternative $\cH_1$ using the mutual information term from \eqref{EQ:MI_DP} as the test statistic.
-If the estimated mutual information value is larger than the threshold, we reject the null hypothesis and declare the mechanism as violating $\epsilon$-MI DP, and hence also $\epsilon$-DP.
+We propose a hypothesis testing pipeline to audit for $\epsilon$-MI DP which readily extends to the PP setting (see \cref{rem:audit_PP} ahead).
+From relative strength considerations, our approach can, in turn, audit for any stricter privacy notion, such~as $\epsilon$-KL DP, $(\alpha,\epsilon)$-R\'enyi DP, or $\epsilon$-DP itself.
+Indeed, since $\epsilon$-MI DP is a relaxation of $\epsilon$-DP, any mechanism that violates the former must also violate the latter.
+Our audit tests between the null hypothesis $\cH_0$, that $\epsilon$-MI DP holds, and the alternative $\cH_1$ using an estimate of the mutual information from \eqref{EQ:MI_DP} as the test statistic.
+If the estimate is larger than the threshold, we reject the null and declare the mechanism as violating $\epsilon$-MI DP (and thus also $\epsilon$-DP).
+When auditing for MI DP, the only source of error in the decision is the statistical estimation error.
+When auditing DP, on the other hand, an extra slackness may arise from the gap between the DP constraint (say, in terms of $\infty$-Renyi divergence) and the relaxed mutual information-based one. }

-The pitfall of this approach, however, lies in the inherit hardness of estimating mutual information.
-Indeed, for continuous, high-dimensional random variables (which is often the regime of interest in modern privacy applications), the sample complexity of estimating mutual information grows exponentially with dimension \cite{Paninski2003,mcallester2020formal}, making tests based on $\epsilon$-MI DP infeasible.
+The main challenge of the proposed approach lies in the inherent hardness of estimating mutual information.
+For continuous, high-dimensional random variables (which is often the regime of interest in modern privacy applications), the sample complexity of estimating mutual information grows exponentially with dimension \cite{Paninski2003,mcallester2020formal}, making tests based on $\epsilon$-MI DP infeasible.
 Fortunately, for auditing purposes we may further relax the $\epsilon$-MI DP privacy notion in order to gain sample efficiency of the test.
-To that end, we propose to employ sliced mutual information (SMI).
+To that end, we propose to employ sliced mutual information (SMI). {Note that this relaxation also comes at a cost in terms of test power due to the gap between mutual information and SMI.}